Higher means farther! Experience golf at British Columbia's highest elevation course.

 Operational info (scheduled regular season till October 8):

-- The driving range is open.
-Range will be closed regularly on Tuesdays from 2:00pm.
+- Driving Range is open.
+Range will be closed regularly on Tuesdays from 2:00pm and reopen on Wednesday at 10:00am.

 The Story of BC's Highest Elevation Golf Course